A single dashboard to analyse competitors price movements

 Cost-plus pricing is a strategy in which you can determine the price of your product simply by adding a mark-up to the total cost of your product.

-There is a simple formula for it: (Material Cost + Labour Cost + Overhead Cost) x (1 + Mark-up) = Price
+(Material Cost + Labour Cost + Overhead Cost) x (1 + Mark-up) = Price

 All the costs that you incur to operate a business are called Overhead Costs.
 You can categorise your overhead costs into three broad categories: